madkarmaa/rest-api/README.md

 ## 🛠️ Build it yourself

-Clone the repository and install all the dependencies
+Clone the repository and install all the dependencies:

 ```
 git clone https://github.com/madkarmaa/rest-api.git && cd rest-api && npm i